Applying for an academic job

 - apply for opportunities that will add to your academic profile, such as conferences and awards

 As your CV is more than a job application document, we've created a series of videos with expert advice to help you to set up and review your academic profile.
+Check out our example CV as a starting point.

 Your covering letter (or supporting statement) should highlight key themes from your CV but not simply repeat them in narrative form.